YotaYota/notes/clean_architecture.md

 over every source code dependency in the system.
 It allows the architect to create a plugin architecture, in which modules that that contain high-level policies are independent of modules that contain low-level details.
-The low-level details are regulated to plugin modules that can be deployed and and developed independently from the modules that contain high-level policies.
+The low-level details are regulated to plugin modules that can be deployed and developed independently from the modules that contain high-level policies.

 ### Functional Programming